opal/opal/UNRELEASED.md

 - Fix `Kernel#{try,catch}` along with `UncaughtThrowError` (#2264)
 - Update source-map-support to fix an off-by-one error (#2264)
 - Source map: lines should start from 1, not 0 (#2273)
+- Allow for multiple underscored args with the same name in strict mode (#2292)

 ### Changed